 The Minister Science and Technology Minister, Naledi Pandor was honoured by theAmerican Association for the Advancement of Science (AAAS) yesterday, with the prestigious 2016 award for Science Diplomacy.
 With over 120 000 members, the AAAS is the world's largest scientific society.

-Minister Pandor is being honored not only for integrating science in policymaking within South Africa, but also for her advocacy for young scientists and female scientists by supporting initiatives that encourage international collaboration for both groups locally, in Africa and internationally.
+The AAAS award was bestowed on the Minister during a ceremony at the 183rd AAAS Annual Meeting currently underway in Massachusetts.
+Minister Pandor was recognised for her work in integrating science in policymaking within South Africa, and also for advocacy for young scientists, particularly females by supporting initiatives that encourage international collaboration for both groups locally, in Africa and internationally.